 Usually, when you run a query, you receive results in a table format.
 Each statement appears in a separate tab in the Services tool window.
 For example, if you have two SELECT statements in the query, you will see two tabs in the tool window.

 The Services tool window includes a list of consoles that are grouped according to a connection session to a data source.

-By default, AppCode updates the same tab with results each time you run a query.
-You can change this behavior and create a tab each time you run a query.
+By default, AppCode updates the same tab with results each time you run a new query after the previous one.
+You can change this behavior and create a tab each time you run a new query.

 Select the Open results in new tab checkbox and click OK.

 Use custom titles for tabs with results

 You can define a tab title in the comment section before the query.
 In the Treat text as title after field, you can reserve a combination of symbols or characters after which any text will be treated as a tab title.
 By default, no combination is used, so any text after

 /* is treated as a tab title.

 In the Treat text as title after field, define a combination for tab titles.

 To disable this feature, open settings Ctrl+Alt+S, navigate to Create title for results from comment before query checkbox., and clear the